-The WHP Program continued to provide support to the state's Source Water Assessment Program (SWAP) and the Source Water Protection Program.
-Program support included review of work products review and analysis relevant to delineation and assessment activities participation in the Source Water Collaborative and assisting in the generation of SWAP reports.
+The WHP Program continued to provide support to the state's Source Water Assessment Program (SWAP) and the Drinking Water Protection Program.
+Program support included review of work products and analysis relevant to delineation and assessment activities participation in the Source Water Collaborative, as well as assisting in the generation of SWAP reports.